KingTootsie/Infinite-CamPy/README.md

 # Infinite-CamPy
-A simple python wrapper for the student end of Infinite Campus
+A simple python wrapper for the student end of Infinite Campus.

 How to use:

 `
 #Initialize a new client instance
 ic = client.client()